Njwaananen/Nick-Capstone/README.md

 The heartrate_monitor.py code was originally based on:
 [vrano714 MAX30102 Raspberry Pi tutorial](https://github.com/vrano714/max30102-tutorial-raspberrypi?utm_source=chatgpt.com)

-I modified it so the sensor no longer relies on the interrupt pin, but will instead continuously check the FIFO read/write pointers to poll data directly from the sensor.
-I also added a higher-level threaded system to make the sensor easier to start, stop, and manage during runtime.
+Code has been modified it so the sensor no longer relies on the interrupt pin, but will instead continuously check the FIFO read/write pointers to pull data directly from the sensor.
+I also added a threaded system to make the sensor easier to start, stop, and manage during runtime.

 The original project itself was a Python version of Maxim’s Arduino reference design:
 [Maxim Integrated Arduino reference design](https://github.com/MaximIntegratedRefDesTeam/RD117_ARDUINO/?utm_source=chatgpt.com)